 Substance Use Disorders in Pregnancy

-- Gathering Thought Leaders: In January 2018, under the leadership of the Society's Immediate Past-President, Dr. Alfred Abuhamad, SMFM convened a two-day workshop called, "Substance Use Disorders in Pregnancy."
+- Gathering Thought Leaders: In January 2018, under the leadership of Dr. Alfred Abuhamad, SMFM convened a two-day workshop called "Substance Use Disorders in Pregnancy."
 The event was co-hosted by the American College of Obstetricians and Gynecologists and the American Society of Addiction Medicine and brought together leaders in obstetric care and addition medicine.
-Read the executive summary for the workshop.

 - Eliminating Bias Through the Standardization of Care: SMFM is a member of the Alliance for Innovation on Maternal Health (AIM), a national quality improvement initiative.
 AIM develops best practices or "bundles" that support the standardization of health care services for pregnant and postpartum women.
 Standardization and reduced variation in care has been shown to improve maternal health outcomes.
 Among others, SMFM supported the development of a bundle that addresses "Obstetric Care for Women with Opioid Use Disorders."